joinpursuit/Pursuit-Core-Web/node/nodejs_intro/README.md

 # Objective 3: The Event Loop

-You might have heard that JavaScript is `single-threaded` , this means it can only do one task at a time, and must wait for that task to finish before picking up another one.
-You may have also heard that it's [`asynchronous`](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Concepts), meaning while it waits on a longer task to finish, it can pick up a different task.
+You might have heard that JavaScript is <kbd>single-threaded</kbd> , this means it can only do one task at a time, and must wait for that task to finish before picking up another one.
+You may have also heard that it's [<kbd>asynchronous</kbd>](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Concepts), meaning while it waits on a longer task to finish, it can pick up a different task.
 Well, hold on, that doesn't make sense, how could it be both?!
 Good question!

-Answer: JS itself is 🧵 `single-threaded` 🧵, and it's asynchronous behavior is built on top of the core JS language in the browser (or other programming environment) and is accessed through the browser APIs.
-[EDIT]
+Answer: JS itself is <kbd>single-threaded</kbd>, and it's <kbd>asynchronous</kbd> behavior is built on top of the core JS language in the browser (or other programming environment) and is accessed through the browser APIs.
 Take a look at the following picture:

 ![eventLoopImage](assets/eventloop.png)